ZENALC/algobot/README.md

 Algobot requires at least Python 3.7.

-Once you have cloned or unpacked the source code locally.
-Run the following commands from your terminal in that directory.
+Once you have cloned or unpacked the source code locally, run the following commands from your terminal in that directory.

 For Linux/MacOS: